jmarotta-hs/reapo/_docs/roadmap.md

    - Yes for all
    - No, and specify what to do

-- persist requests
+- persist sessions
 - add conversation history to tui model to keep track of conversations
   - building for now.
 Probably need a session model

+- plan and build modes
+  - planning tool

+- everything above a certain line should be static

+- summary prompt should be with agent

 - Fix startup time

-- Add :q and :quit and :q!
+- Add :q and :quit

+- Only exit with :q or :quit

 - markdown rendering